 Strategies and roadmap

 At Brooks, our vision is to transition from linear to circular product.
-As part of our journey to achieve this, we will launch Brooks’ first circular performance running footwear and apparel by 2030.
-We are committed to making product that can be deconstructed, with materials fed back into the production cycle to be used to make new performance running footwear and apparel.
+As part of our journey to achieve this, we have committed to launch Brooks’ first circular performance running footwear and apparel by 2030.
+We are committed to making product that can be deconstructed, its materials fed back into the production cycle, and then used to make new performance running footwear and apparel.

 Strategies and roadmap